Doab: The Punjab Doabs

 Each of the tracts of land lying between the confluent rivers of the Punjab region of Pakistan and India has a distinct name, said to have been coined by Raja Todar Mal, a minister of the Mughal emperor Akbar.
 The names (except for "Indus Sagar") are a combination of the first letters, in the Persian alphabet, of the names of the rivers that bound the Doab.
 For example, "Chaj" (چج) = Chanāb (چناب, "Chenab") + Jehlam (جہلم, "Jhelum").
 The names are from east to west.

-Indus Sagar Doab
+Sind Sagar Doab

-The Indus Sagar Doab lies between the Indus and Jhelum rivers.
+The Sind Sagar Doab lies between the Indus and Jhelum rivers.

-Chaj Doabs
+Chaj Doab

 The Chaj Doab lies between the Jhelum and the Chenab rivers.

-Rachna Doabs
+Rachna Doab

 The Rachna Doab (considerable portion of the Rechna Doab is Majha) lies between the Chenab and the Ravi rivers.

-Bari Doabs
+Bari Doab

 The Bari Doab (considerable portion of the Bari Doab is Majha) lies between the Ravi, Beas and Sutlej rivers.